Thailand entry requirements for travellers from the UK

 Passport validity requirements

-Your passport must be valid for at least 6 months from the date you arrive in Thailand.
+Your passport must be valid for at least six months from the date you arrive in Thailand.
+Travellers with less validity can be turned away at check-in or on arrival, so it is worth checking the expiry date well in advance.

 Blank passport pages